 - Parking Meters Meters are expressly intended for visitors.
 Parking Permits are not valid at meters.
 All meters have a two-hour time limit. - One-Day Permit May be purchased from the Yellow Permit Dispensers.
 One-day permits are valid in student lots only.
-Dispensers are located in Student Lot 1 and on Cuyamaca College Drive West by the Information Kiosk.
+Dispensers are located in Student Lot 1, Lot 4 and Lot 5.